-Children will need morning fruit snack, a mid-morning snack and lunch each day.
+Children will need morning fruit/veggie snack (that does not require a spoon), a mid-morning snack and lunch each day.

 We actively promote healthy eating.
 Please do not send lollies, chips, cordial or soft drink.
 Students should bring sandwiches, salads, or other healthy options, as well as fruit and/or yogurt.
 To support other students who may have severe allergies, children should not share lunches.
 Parental support would be greatly appreciated.
 We encourage "nude food", or food that does not require packaging.
 Fresh fruit and vegetables, cheese and homemade muesli bars are examples.